-Until the 1900’s all jobs were advertised in newspapers and the closest thing to a candidate database was a Rolodex and growing pile of business cards.
-Fast forward a few decades and everything has been digitalised, making the process quicker and more efficient than ever before.
+Until the 1900s all jobs were advertised in newspapers and the closest thing to a candidate database was a Rolodex and a growing pile of business cards.
+Fast forward a few decades and everything has been digitalized, making the process quicker and more efficient than ever before.

 So just how much have things changed in the world of recruitment?
-LinkedIn have investigated the evolution of the modern recruiter and how the role has changed since World War II.
+LinkedIn has investigated the evolution of the modern recruiter and how the role has changed since World War II.

 Channeling private detectives (1940s – 1970s):

 With limited resources available, recruiters had quite a job on their hands to track down the best person for the job and pretty much had to behave like a private detective in order to hunt them down.
-These were the days before computers and the internet, so recruiters relied on personal connections, hefty phone books and relying on their newspaper ads reaching the right people!
+These were the days before computers and the internet, so recruiters relied on personal connections, hefty phone books, and relying on their newspaper ads to reach the right people!

 Dawn of the internet (1980s – 1990s):